RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-karthikvnit/README.md

    Makerchip is a free online environment by Redwood EDA for developing high-quality integrated circuits.
 The online platform can be used to code, compile, simulate and debug Verilog designs all in just one tool.
 What is so special about TL-V is its integration with SandPiper.
 SandPiper is a code generator which converts code written in TL_Verilog code to a well-structured SystemVerilog code.
 Below is the code generated for riscv core:
 ![sv](sv.PNG)

+# Example of Fibonacci series to analyze the advantage of TL Verilog:

+The modelling of D flipflop is that it passes next state value to current state on rising clock edge.

 The sequential and combinational calculator and riscv design has been designed in MakerChip IDE.
 The codes and screenshots are captured in the Day3-5 folders and also the screenshot documents.